-There are two audio circuits for generating sound.
-They are identical but completely independent and can be operated simultaneously to produce sound effects through the TV speaker.
-Each audio circuit has three registers that control a noise-tone generator (what kind of sound), a frequency selection (high or low pitch of the sound), and a volume control.
+There are two audio channels for sound generation.
+They are identical but completely independent and can be operated simultaneously to produce sound effects through the TV's speaker.
+Each audio channel has three registers that control a noise-tone generator (what kind of sound), a frequency selection (high or low pitch of the sound), and a volume control.